-We now turn examine marriage and pregnancy in the sample.
-The question on pregnancy was addressed to both males and females-for males the question was phrased as they had ever made anyone pregnant.
-While all the direction of the effects presented in table 13.3.1 indicate that the HSCT is protective for youth in beneficiary households, none of the coefficients are statistically significant except for age at first pregnancy.
-This is naturally only estimated on those who reported ever being pregnant or making someone pregnant.
-The HSCT increases age at first pregnancy by 0.3 years, statistically significant at 10 per cent.
+We now turn to examine marriage and pregnancy in the sample.
+The question on pregnancy was addressed to both males and females-for males the question was phrased as had they ever made anyone pregnant.
+While all the direction of the effects presented in table 13.3.1 indicate that the HSCT is protective for youth in beneficiary households, only two are marginally significant-ever married/cohabiting and age at first pregnancy.
+The latter is naturally only estimated on those who reported ever being pregnant or making someone pregnant.